The important questions at a glance

-Nope, the study program is designed as a full-time program.
+No - The study program is designed as a full-time program.

 Tuition fees cover the costs of things such as classroom supplies, up-to-date high-tech equipment, library books, and guest professors.
 These costs do NOT include things such as housing, food, or transportation.

-Nope!
 There are no extra fees for international students.

 Our career service will be happy to support you in your search for the right internship.
 We provide information on internship offers and company descriptions and will gladly advise you when you develop your application strategy, compile your application documents, and prepare for your interview.

 The living costs in Germany for students are pretty reasonable compared to many other European cities.
-As of May 2015, here are the estimated monthly costs:
+As of February 2023, here are the estimated monthly costs:

 - Rent: € 250 - 350